yushchyr/CS207/CS207_Alarm_Clock_Project/README.md

 # Stargate Alarm Clock [V3]
 ===================================

 This is an alarm clock project made with a a help of MCUfriend display, RTC clock and a MP3 player.
 This project is exploring arduino poteantail to the max.
-It is also futuring mercury tilt switch as a means of controling alarm and a psecondary a pause button in at the mp3 player screen.
+It is also futuring mercury tilt switch as a means of controling alarm and a secondary a pause button in at the mp3 player screen.

 ![alt text][20171126_180822]